Thought Leadership

 What’s the same?

 Both fund options invest in the same assets regardless of which option you choose.
-Both funds also target 11%-15% IRR on a pre-tax basis and net of all fees.
 Similarly, investors in both funds have the same preferred return rate and waterfall structure.

 What’s different?